 It's no secret that computing careers provide a nice living.
-New graduates with bachelor's degrees in computer science were offered an average starting salary of $63,017, according to the National Association of Colleges and Employers (NACE) 2022 Salary Survey, placing CS degree holders just ahead of engineering majors who clocked in at $73,922.
+New graduates with bachelor's degrees in computer science were offered an average starting salary of $75,900, according to the National Association of Colleges and Employers (NACE) 2022 Salary Survey, placing CS degree holders just ahead of engineering majors who clocked in at $73,922.

 Computer-related employment has slowed since the boom of the 1990s, and job growth has been tempered to a degree by outsourcing.
 But the industry still appears to be in excellent shape.
-According to the U.S. Bureau of Labor Statistics' Career Guide to Industries 2010-2011, the computer systems design and related services industry is one of the 10 fastest growing in the nation.
+According to the U.S. Bureau of Labor Statistics, the computer systems design and related services industry is one of the 10 fastest growing in the nation.
 And computer specialists are likely to see the best job prospects.

-The software publishing industry is also poised for growth (software publishing is a main focus of computer science degrees), with employment expected to increase by 30 percent between 2008 and 2018 (roughly three times the 11% average for all occupations).
+The software publishing industry is also poised for growth (software development is a main focus of computer science degrees), with employment expected to increase by 22 percent between 2020 and 2030 (roughly three times the 8% average for all occupations).
 Computer science-related professions accounted for 52 percent of the jobs in the industry.

-Computer science degree programs tend to develop strong theoretical and analytical skills that can be applied to many different professional pursuits, from engineering to healthcare to finance.
+The best computer science degree programs teach strong theoretical and analytical skills that can be applied to many different professional pursuits, from engineering to healthcare to finance.

 Not all computer whizzes use their powers for good (hackers create plenty of havoc, stealing financial information, disrupting business, etc.) But they also have enormous potential to change the world for the better.
 People with backgrounds in computer science have made and continue to make vital contributions in engineering, the arts & science, and medicine -- including AIDS research and the human genome project, just to name a few examples.

-Because our society is becoming increasingly dependent on technology for every aspect of our lives, from business to social interaction and beyond, Computer Scientists are sought after in pretty much every industry and in a wide range of capacities.
-A computer science degree from an accredited, well rated college can lead you to a fulfilling, well-paying career, which is something that is a rarity in the current state of the economy.
+Because our society is becoming increasingly dependent on technology for every aspect of our lives, from business to social interaction and beyond, computer scientists are sought after in pretty much every industry and in a wide range of capacities.
+A computer science degree from an accredited college can lead you to a fulfilling, well-paying career, which is something that is a rarity in the current state of the economy.

-Sources: CareerBuilder.com, U.S. Bureau of Labor Statistics, National Association of Colleges and Employers (NACE), U.S. BLS Career Guide to Industries 2010-2011
+Sources: CareerBuilder.com, U.S. Bureau of Labor Statistics, National Association of Colleges and Employers (NACE)